wp-plugins/excel-like-price-change-for-woocommerce-and-wp-e-commerce-light/readme.txt

 == Installation ==

 1. Go to wp-admin > Plugins > Add New
-2. Either use search on 'excel-like-price-change-for-woocommerce-and-wp-e-commerce-light' or go to 'Upload' if you already have zip package with you to install plugin
+2. Either use search on 'excel-like-price-change-for-woocommerce-and-wp-e-commerce-light' or go to 'Upload' if you already have zip package with you to install plug-in
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Use plugin

 == Screenshots ==

-1. Edit screen screenshoot
+1. Edit screen screenshot

 == Changelog ==